Towards a Uniform Theory of Effectful State Machines: Introduction

 \section{Introduction}

-In recent decades much interest has been drawn to studying generic abstraction devices.
-These not only formally generalize various computation models and tools, but also identify core principles and reasoning patterns behind them.
-An example of this kind is given by the notion of \emph{computational monad}~\cite{Moggi91b}, which made an impact both on the theory of programming (as an organization tool for denotational semantics~\cite{FioreMoggiEtAl02,PlotkinPower02}) and on the practice (e.g.\ being implemented as a programming language feature of Haskell~\cite{Haskell98} and F\#~\cite{SymeGraniczEtAl07}).
-Another example is given by the theory of \emph{coalgebras}~\cite{Rutten00}, which provides a uniform framework for concurrency theory and observational semantics of systems.
+In recent decades much interest has been drawn to studying generic abstraction devices that not only formally generalize various computation models and tools, but also help to identify core principles and reasoning patterns behind them.
+One example of this kind is given by the notion of \emph{computational monad}~\cite{Moggi91b}, which made an impact both on the theory of programming (as an organization tool for denotational semantics~\cite{FioreMoggiEtAl02,PlotkinPower02}) and on the practice (e.g.\ being implemented as a programming language feature of Haskell~\cite{Haskell98} and F\#~\cite{SymeGraniczEtAl07}).
+Another pivotal abstraction device is given by the notion of \emph{coalgebra}, providing a uniform syntax-independent framework for concurrency theory and observational semantics of state based systems (see e.g.~\cite{Rutten00}).

-\iffull In this paper, we use previous work on monads and coalgebras to give a combined (bialgebraic) perspective of the classical automata theory as well as of some less standard models such as weighted automata and valence automata.
-This does not only provided a unifying framework to study various computational models but also yields new techniques to prove expressivity bounds. \else In this paper, we use previous work on monads and coalgebras to give a combined (bialgebraic) perspective of the classical automata theory as well as of some less standard models such as weighted automata.
+\iffull In this paper, we combine the use of monads and coalgebras for formalizing semantics and behaviors of systems to give a unified (bialgebraic) perspective of classical automata theory as well as of some less standard models such as weighted automata and valence automata.

+\else In this paper, we use previous work on monads and coalgebras to give a combined (bialgebraic) perspective of the classical automata theory as well as of some less standard models such as weighted automata.
 This does not only provide a unifying framework to study various computational models but also suggests new perspectives for proving expressivity bounds for various kinds of machines in a generic way. \fi